KibromBerihu/ai4elife/readme.md

 - Surrogate biomarkers (sTMTV and sDmax) will be automatically calculated and saved as an EXCEL file inside the folder `output/*.csv`

+### 🙋 FAQ
+Please visit the [FAQ](Documentation/FAQ.md) samples before creating an issue.

+### 📖 Citations
+Please cite the following paper when using this:

+    K. B. Girum, L. Rebaud A.S.
+Cottereau et. al., "18F-FDG PET maximum intensity projections and artificial intelligence: a win-win combination to easily measure prognostic biomarkers in DLBCL patients," in The Journal of Nuclear Medicine.

+### 💭 How to configure an extended LFBNet for other 2D-based medical image segmentation?
+LFBNet is provided as a configurable network for 2D image-based multi-class and single-class segmentations.
+Please refer to [THIS](%5BDocumentation/configure.md) guide.

 ### 💁️ Useful resources
 - The detailed step-by-step for preprocessing, dataset split into training and validation cohorts, and visualization of results are demonstrated in the [jupyter_notebook_step_by_step_illustration..ipynb](documents/illustration.md).